Optimal and Safe Estimation for High-Dimensional Semi-Supervised Learning: Introduction

 \section{Introduction}

-Thanks to the development of modern technology, big datasets are routinely collected in many areas including health care, business, epidemiology and social science.
-Not surprisingly, the availability of large datasets increases the chance of complications and heterogeneity.
-For example, the response variable(s) may be missing due to various reasons.
-In Electronic Health Records (EHR) based association studies, one major challenge is the lack of gold-standard health outcomes or phenotypes.
-The validated phenotypes are often obtained by manual chart reviews, which are often prohibitively expensive.
-In reality, only a very small subset of patients can be annotated by experts.
-For the rest of the patients, we only observe their covariate information, which is often high-dimensional.
+Semi-supervised learning is an emerging research area in statistics and machine learning \citep{zhu2005semi, chapelle2006semi}, and can have a great potential in electronic health records (EHR) based studies for clinical research.
+In these types of studies, one major challenge is the lack of gold-standard health outcomes or phenotypes \citep{kohane2011using}.
+The validated phenotypes are often obtained by manual chart reviews that are prohibitively expensive \citep{liao2010electronic}; therefore, only can a very small subset of patients be annotated by experts in reality.
+For the rest of the patients, their covariate information, often high-dimensional \citep{weisenthal2018predicting, gensheimer2019automated, abdullah2020visual}, is only available.

 Developing efficient statistical methods to analyze such data is a timely and important problem.
-We consider the following so-called semi-supervised setting.
-Let $Y$ denote the outcome variable and $X$ denote the $p$-dimensional covariates.
-In addition to $n$ i.i.d. samples $(Y_1, X_1),...(Y_n, X_n)\sim (Y, X)$, we also observe $N$ i.i.d. data consisting of only covariates, $X_{n+1},...,X_{N+n}\sim X$.
+Let $Y$ denote the outcome variable and $X$ the $p$-dimensional covariates.
+In addition to $n$ independent and identically distributed (i.i.d.) samples $(Y_1, X_1),...(Y_n, X_n)\sim (Y, X)$, we also observe $N$ i.i.d. data consisting of only covariates, $X_{n+1},...,X_{N+n}\sim X$.
 Following the convention, the former is referred to as labeled data and the latter is called unlabeled data.
-For notation simplicity, we denote by $\bY=(Y_1,...,Y_n)^T\in\RR^n$, $\bX=(X_1,...,X_n)^T \in\RR^{n\times p}$ the outcomes and covariates from the labeled data, respectively, and $\Tilde \bX=(X_1,...,X_{N+n})^T \in\RR^{(N+n)\times p}$ the covariates from {the labeled data as well as} the unlabeled data.
-In this work, we focus on high-dimensional problems; namely, $p$ can be much larger than $n$.
+We also denote $\bY=(Y_1,...,Y_n)^T\in\RR^n$ and $\bX=(X_1,...,X_n)^T \in\RR^{n\times p}$ the outcomes and covariates from the labeled data, and $\Tilde{\bX}=(X_1,...,X_{N+n})^T \in\RR^{(N+n)\times p}$ the covariates from both.
+In this work, we focus on high-dimensional regression problems; namely, $p$ can be much larger than $n$.
 The size of the unlabeled data $N$ is allowed but not required to be larger than $n$.

 We consider the so-called assumption lean regression framework \citep{Buja,Assumption},